 ECC.6.2.2.3 Equipment including Protection equipment to be provided

-NGET shall specify the Protection schemes and settings necessary to protect the National Electricity Transmission System, taking into account the characteristics of the Power Generating Module or HVDC Equipment.
+The Relevant Transmission Licensee shall specify the Protection schemes and settings necessary to protect the National Electricity Transmission System, taking into account the characteristics of the Power Generating Module or HVDC Equipment.

 The protection schemes needed for the Power Generating Module or HVDC Equipment and the National Electricity Transmission System as well as the settings relevant to the Power Generating Module and/or HVDC Equipment shall be coordinated and agreed between The Company and the EU Generator or HVDC System Owner.
 The agreed Protection schemes and settings will be specified in the Bilateral Agreement.